Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 Example:
 ![](docs/schedule-paid-up-front.png)
-When we connect the schedule above to a variant with price $540,-, the user will be prompted to pay $540,- during the checkout.
+When we connect the schedule above to a variant with price $540,-, the user will be prompted to pay $540,- during checkout.
 The schedules start date is **first of the month**, so a subscription is created to renew the $540,- in 6 months from the first of the month.
 E.g. the customer buys this subscription on Januari 15 and pays $540,- during checkout.
 The subscription's start date is Februari 1, because that's the first of the next month.